mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 can use to guide future decision about registration fees for full online meetings.

-The principle this document states is simple: there must always be an option for free remote participation in any IETF meeting or related event, whether or not that meeting has a physical presence.

 The principle this document states is simple: there must always be an option for free remote participation in any IETF meeting and related events that are part of the IETF's open process {{!RFC3935}}, whether or not that meeting has a physical presence.